CodePushGo/website/src/content/blog/en/integrate-universal-links-capacitor-nextjs.md

 ---
 slug: integrate-universal-links-capacitor-nextjs
-title: How to Integrate Universal Links in Next.js with Capacitor
+title: How to Integrate Universal Links in Next.js with React Native
 description: >-
-  Learn step by step how to set up universal links for your Next.js app with Capacitor on both iOS and Android platforms.
+  Learn step by step how to set up universal links for your Next.js app with React Native on both iOS and Android platforms.
 author: Martin Donadieu
 author_image_url: 'https://avatars.githubusercontent.com/u/4084527?v=4'
 author_url: 'https://twitter.com/martindonadieu'
 created_at: 2023-12-14T00:00:00.000Z
 updated_at: 2023-12-14T00:00:00.000Z
 head_image: /deeplink_next_capacitor.webp
-head_image_alt: Capacitor Universal Links
+head_image_alt: React Native Universal Links
-keywords: Capacitor, Universal Links, Next.js, mobile app development, live updates, OTA updates, continuous integration, mobile app updates
+keywords: React Native, Universal Links, Next.js, mobile app development, live updates, OTA updates, continuous integration, mobile app updates
 tag: DeepLinking
 published: true
 locale: en
 next_blog: ''
 ---

 Universal links on iOS and App Links on Android allow users to be taken directly into your app from a link, bypassing the browser.
 This is particularly useful for improving user experience and maintaining the context from a web page to an app.
-In this guide, we'll walk through the process of setting up these deep links for a Next.js app using Capacitor.
+In this guide, we'll walk through the process of setting up these deep links for a Next.js app using React Native.

 Setting up deep links doesn't require a lot of code, but it does involve some configuration.
 By the end of this guide, you'll be able to click a link like `https://www.capgo.app/details/22` and have your app open to the correct page if it's installed.